lonely-lockley/chroma-blotch-corrector/README.md

 ## Stretch Preview

 A global **Stretch image** checkbox is available in the image preview during the Source, Correction, and Save stages.
-Enable it to apply a visual stretch for easier inspection of subtle background color blotches.
+Enable it to apply a visual stretch for easier inspection of subtle background color mottle.

 ## Algorithm Development Notebook